 The truth is, if you exclusively connect to the Internet via a local home DSL or cable account that works with NAT, you should save the money you’d spend on a software firewall and get your best mates a cup of coffee instead.
 A reliable antivirus software with a great detection rate and a powerful behavior blocker is all you will need.
 If however you are using a computer that frequently connects to the Internet via third party networks, a software firewall is worth the investment.

-Think of public Wi-Fi hotspots, like at the coffee shop you took your friends to, or plugging in a network cable at some foreign hotel.
+Think of public WLANs, like at the coffee shop you took your friends to, or plugging in a network cable at some foreign hotel.
 Once you are connected, every other computer user on such a network can try to connect to your machine.
 And why would they want to do that?
 To try to find a leaky component that can be exploited to take control of your computer for financial gain, or to steal private data (also for financial gain).
 A software firewall that hides all the open ports on your computer effectively reduces the surface area and success rate of such attacks.